bobiboMC/Keyboard-Jumper/README.md

 7. When typing correct word- jumping
 8. Achieve max mistypes - show game over screen
 9. Showing the time that pass until complete typing all words successfully

+## How to run
+Simply run 'keyboard_jumper.py' as main program.